eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 Default: empty string

+### Configure Last Will

+To notify other clients when the connection is ungracefully disconnected the Last Will feature can be used.
+The message which will be published, is specified in the connection and stored in the broker when it connects.
+The message contains a topic, retained message flag, QoS, and the payload to be published.
+These can be configured in the [Specific Configuration](#specificconfiguration) of the connection.
+(Notice this feature is activated as soon as you enter the topic, which is also the only mandatory field)

 ## Establishing a connection to an MQTT 5 endpoint

 Ditto's [Connectivity service](architecture-services-connectivity.html) is responsible for creating new and managing